401(k) Plans

 401(k) vs IRA

-As you start approaching retirement, we get questions all the time about the difference between a group retirement plan, like a 401(k) and an IRA.
+As you start approaching retirement, we get questions regularly about the difference between a group retirement plan, like a 401(k) and an IRA.
 A 401(k) is a group retirement account while an IRA is an Individual Retirement Account.
 401(k)s have a higher income limit than IRAs do for Roth contributions.
 Additionally, the limit of your contributions is much higher in a 401(k) than an IRA.
 Meaning you can use a 401(k) to save more for retirement annually than you could in an IRA.
 You may have more investment options available through an IRA than in your group retirement plan.

 For these reasons, we like to say that your 401(k) is a great wealth accumulation tool but an IRA may be the better distribution tool.
 When you roll over your 401(k) account into an IRA you often times gain greater flexibility to distribute what you want, when you want, and how you want.
 These distributions of your funds from an IRA may not have a distribution fee or a reduced rate when compared to a 401(k) plan.
 This nimbleness allows a payment schedule that can mirror your current pay structure in retirement.